Next-Gen-Evans/myreal_app/README.md

 - **Evans Mutharimi Buongo**
 - **📍 Meru University of Science and Technology, Kenya 🇰🇪**
 - **💼 Developer | Innovator | Future Technologist | Software engineer**
-- **🌐 Passionate about tech that changes lives and builds a better world.**
+- **🌐 Passionate about tech to change lives and build a better world.**